JuliaVTK/WriteVTK.jl/README.md

 pvtk_grid(args...;pvtkargs,kwargs...)
 ```
 which returns a handler representing a parallel vtk file that can be
-eventually written to disk with `vtk_save`.
-In a MPI job, This will cause each rank
+appended with cell and point data and eventually written to disk with `vtk_save` as usuall.
+In a MPI job, `vtk_save` will cause each rank
 to write a serial file and just a single rank (e.g., rank 0) will write the header file.

 Positional and keyword arguments in `args` and `kwargs`